Our Protocol

 Whitestone Chambers will not tolerate victimisation and a perpetrator will be subject to disciplinary action which may result in action up to and including dismissal or expulsion from the Chambers.

 Whitestone Chambers expects a professional appearance and approach from all members, pupils and administrative staff.
-This includes, but not limited to:
+This includes, but is not limited to:

 All members, pupils and administrative staff should consider the acceptable behaviour policy when posting online and on social media.
 It should always be remembered that things written by individuals can affect the reputation and standing of Chambers.